 How To Run An H1 Tag Audit To Boost Your Site’s SEO This Week

-Now that you know how to make your H1 heading tags actually work for you, it’s time to go through your site and make sure your header tags follow these guidelines.
+Now that you know how to make your H1 actually work for you, it’s time to go through your site and make sure your header tags follow some SEO-focused guidelines.

 - There is only ONE H1 tag per page.